pajamaw/TinierURL/README.md

 ## To run
   - go to https://apoco.herokuapp.com

+# Overview
+  - Shortest possible lengths - we'll convert the id's of the links into a custom base 66 conversion, that will slowly increment the lenght of the url's
+    - should probably consider removing some of the characters that look alike

+  - Want the top 100 visited displayed
+    - Cache these?
+  -

 ### Rough roadmap
   - Tech?
     - Rails 5 let's make it REST
     - DB? - Postgres vs **Cassandra**
-      - Actually let's swap out with mysql
+      - Actually let's swap out with **mysql**
       - PG would be easy to use here and would be good for showing the top 100 sites
       - then i could also allow users to create their own link easily
         - but is that necessary?
       - haven't used Cassandra before
-      - but the fast read/write will be good
+      - but the fast read will be good
       - look into how to connect it to heroku
         - instaclustr https://devcenter.heroku.com/articles/instaclustr
     - An easy vanilla job here would probably be fine
-    - Testing with Cassandra?

 #### Backend
   - Model for the ShortenedLink